CarolineRinks/CS360-Systems-Programming/lab6/README.md

 file input and output by using the operations < , >, >>, & and |.
 This project
 was used to learn about processes, file redirection, and pipes.

+src/ contains the source code for the program. ex/ contains some files to use for testing the program. libfdr/ contains header files for double-linked lists, red-black trees, and input processing.

 ------
 Usage:
 ------